According to Vroom's expectancy theory, which of the following be... | Study Prep in Pearson+

 Step 3: Recognize that motivation is calculated by combining these components, often expressed as: \(Motivation = Expectancy \times Instrumentality \times Valence\).

-Step 4: Analyze the given options to see which aligns with this framework—motivation depends on the expectation that effort leads to performance and performance leads to valued outcomes.
+Step 4: Analyze how an individual's motivation increases when they believe their effort will improve performance, and that this performance will result in valued rewards.

-Step 5: Conclude that the correct description of motivation according to Vroom's expectancy theory is the one emphasizing the individual's expectation about effort, performance, and desired outcomes.
+Step 5: Conclude that motivation according to Vroom is not about unconscious drives, external rewards alone, or physiological arousal, but about the individual's expectations linking effort, performance, and outcomes.

 Watch next